graphboltdev/docs/docs/query-inspector/resolver-details.md

 ### Evaluation Result

 This is how the mapping template, or Javascript code, was evaluated.
 For request mapping templates, this is the request sent to the data source.
-For response mapping templates, this is the result returned by the resolver or pipeline function.
+For response mapping templates, this is the result returned by the resolver or pipeline function to GraphQL.

 ### Early Returned Value